 Honesty and Artificial Intelligence

-Assume that the AI mechanistically produces natural language proofs, and that its skills and reasoning do not translate to other domains - that it has not sufficiently generalized its understanding for us to consider it sentient.
-Machine learning tools could potentially produce such an AI, and given the limitations placed on it, we could decide that such an AI lacks higher intelligence, and is therefore a tool of its user.
-The user, after all, must formulate an appropriate context...
+Assume that the AI mechanically produces natural language proofs, and that its skills and reasoning do not translate to other domains.
+That is, it has not sufficiently generalized its understanding for us to consider it sentient.
+Machine learning tools could potentially produce such an “AI,” and given the limitations placed on it, we could decide that such an AI lacks higher intelligence, and is therefore a tool of its user.
+The user, after all, must provide context for any proof...

 Continue reading →